 Hundreds of Australian children are taken to hospital every year for trampoline-related injuries such as cuts, sprains and fractures.
 Children aged between five and nine are most likely to suffer these injuries.
 While many of the injuries are at the lower end of the severity scale, some incidents can result in serious injuries and can even be fatal.

-To help address this issue, the ACCC, in partnership with Kidsafe, has launched a national safety campaign - Trampoline safety - it's flippin' important.
-As part of the campaign, a fun safety video featuring Olympian Blake Gaudry and a fact card with a five-step safety checklist for trampolines has been developed.
+To help address this issue, the ACCC, in partnership with Kidsafe,launched a national safety campaign - Trampoline safety - it's flippin' important.
+As part of the campaign, a fun safety video featuring Olympian Blake Gaudry and a fact card with a five-step safety checklist for trampolines was developed.

 For more information on backyard safety visit our resources tab.